 What is broken plan?

-Broken-plan spaces enjoy all the benefits of an open-plan layout, such as increased light and sociable living, but with more flexibility and privacy.
+Whilst broken-plan spaces enjoy all the benefits of an open-plan layout such as increased light and socializing, but with more flexibility and privacy.
 With Covid-19 lockdowns and restrictions across the UK and everyone spending more time indoors, it’s no surprise that spending all of our time in the same four walls has felt limiting for some.

-A report by John Lewis showed that during 2020, 20% of people in the UK reconfigured an open plan layout to allow for different activities throughout the day.
-Broken-plan design offers an attractive compromise, and experts think it could be the next big thing.
+A report by John Lewis showed that during 2020, 20% of people in the UK reconfigured an open plan layout to allow for different activities throughout the day – this is where broken-plan designs come into play.
+Broken-plan design offers an attractive compromise which experts think it could be the next big thing.